Telegram Channel Link: Paid Access Entry Point

 Conversion funnel illustration showing link transforming into revenue with user flow

 You do not need technical skills or a week of setup.
 The entire process — from private channel to live payment page — takes about three minutes with Paprika.
-No code, no integrations, no forms to fill out.
-You create the channel, add Paprika as admin, set your price, and share the link.
-Here is the quick version:
+No code, no integrations, no forms to fill.
+Create the channel, add Paprika as admin, set your price, and share the link.

 1. Create a private Telegram channel (if you do not have one).
 Tap New Channel, set it to Private.